 Next, we examine the hypothesis that investors who live off income will also reach for income.
-Specifically, we expect that, following a decrease in interest rates, these investors tilt their portfolio towards high-dividend assets to compensate for the lower interest income they receive on deposits and bonds.
+Specifically, following drops in interest rates, these investors tilt their portfolio towards high-dividend assets to compensate for the lower interest income they receive on deposits and bonds.

 We begin by examining how the relative current income of bonds and stocks varies over time.
-Figure 2 plots the time series of the fed funds rate, dividend yield on the aggregate U.S. stock market, and interest rate for three-month CDs.
+Figure 2 plots the time series of the fed funds rate, dividend yield of the aggregate U.S. stock markets, and interest rate of 3-month certificates of deposit.
 The figure shows that the income yield of short-term debt instruments strongly co-moves with the fed funds rate, while the equity dividend yield does not.
 Thus, during periods of low interest rates, equities become relatively more attractive as a source of current income.
-In particular, while the ultra-low interest rates of the most recent decade have reduced income from CDs to almost zero, the equity dividend yield has risen slightly.
+In particular, while the ultra-low interest rates of the most recent decade have lowered income from certificates of deposit to almost zero, the equity dividend yield has risen slightly.

 Given that low interest rates reduce the income from short-term debt instruments, some investors may reach for income by shifting their portfolios to high-dividend stocks.
-Figure 3 shows the aggregate fund flows to money market funds and bank CDs, together with the three-year changes in the fed funds rate.
+Figure 3 shows the aggregate fund flows to money market funds and bank CDs, together with the 3-year changes in the fed funds rate.
 We see that following a reduction in the fed funds rate, both money market funds and bank CDs suffer outflows.
-The reaching for income hypothesis suggests that these outflows are likely reinvested in assets that pay high current income, such as high-dividend stocks.
+The reaching for income hypothesis suggests these outflows are likely reinvested in assets that pay high current income, such as high-dividend stocks.

-We use individual stock holdings data to examine whether a reduction in the fed funds rate is associated with an increase in the holding of high-dividend stocks.
-Specifically, we regress the categorical variable Net $Buy{i,j,t+6}$ defined in equation (1) on the threeyear change in the fed funds rate, ΔFFR_t , and its interaction with the high-dividend dummy, $\Delta FFR_t \times High \ Div{i,j,t}$.16 Control variables include (i) stock characteristics, such
+We use individual stock holdings data and examine whether a reduction in the fed funds rate is associated with an increase in the holding of high-dividend stocks.
+Specifically, we regress the categorical variable Net $\operatorname{Buy}{i,j,t+6}$ defined in equation (1) on the three-year changes in the fed funds rate, $\Delta \operatorname{FFR}t$, and its interaction with the high-dividend dummy, $\Delta \operatorname{FFR}t \times \operatorname{High} \operatorname{Div}{i,j,t}$.
+Control variables include (i) stock characteristics, such as a high-dividend dummy, a high-repurchase dummy, market beta, book-to-market ratio, the past 1-year and 3-year returns, log market capitalization, profit margin, and return on equity (ROE) of each stock; (ii) demographic variables, such as homeownership, marital status, and gender of the holder of account j; and (iii) household fixed effects, stock fixed

-16 Our analysis in Section C shows that investors appear to respond to interest rate changes up to three years after an initial change (see Figure 4).
-Accordingly, we consider a three-year horizon in the construction of ΔFFR , as it seems to capture the most salient effects of interest rate changes on portfolio flows.
-Our results are robust to alternative horizons in the construction of ΔFFR as shown in Table IA.2 of the Internet Appendix.
+$^{^{16}}$ Our analysis in section C shows that investors appear to respond to interest-rate changes up to three years after an initial change (see Figure 4).
+Therefore, we consider a three-year horizon in the construction of the variable ΔFFR , as it seems to capture the most salient effects of interest-rate change on portfolio flows.
+Our results are robust to alternative horizons in the construction of ΔFFR as shown in Table C.2 of the Online Appendix.